wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/489-draft-minute-hunt-for-prime-minister.md

 >
 > (b) The EEC renegotiation.
 >
-> (c) The development of d�tente and East/West relations generally.
+> (c) The development of détente and East/West relations generally.
 >
 > (d) The Commonwealth Heads of Government Meeting at Kingston next April.